Plus HST

 More about this tour

 Algonquin Park Hiking Tour operates from October to May.
-If you are looking for summer adventure, join our hiking and canoeing day tour or multi-day camping tour.
+If you are looking for summer adventure, join our hiking and canoeing day tour or if you are looking for a winter adventure, join our snowshoeing tour.

 What is the age group joining the tour?